 The iconic American motorcycle company has teased its efforts to develop an electric motorcycle for several years.
 Now it has committed to an on-sale date and price for its long-awaited LiveWire.

-On its website, the company announced Monday that the LiveWire will be available for $29,799, not including mandatory delivery charges, at Harley-Davidson dealerships starting in August.
+On its website, the company announced in January that the LiveWire will be available for $29,799, not including mandatory delivery charges, at Harley-Davidson dealerships starting in August.

 A CCS Combo charge port will sit under the port where the gas cap would be on most bikes.
 It can give the LiveWire a full charge on a Level 3 fast-charge port in a little over a half-hour.
 The bike also comes with a 110-volt cord-set to charge overnight in owners' garages.
 Strangely, plugging into a standard Level 2 electric-car charger won't deliver any faster charge than using a standard outlet.